Translated by Jasmine Nishino

 Budget Friendly Way: Keisei Main Line Limited Express Rapid or Limited Express

-From Narita Airport Station, ride the Keisei Electric Railway's Keisei Main Line and arrive at Keisei Ueno Station.
+From Narita Airport Station, take the Keisei Electric Railway's Keisei Main Line to Keisei Ueno Station.

 Access from Osaka (Kansai International Airport)

-This time, we will introduce you to ways to get to Ueno with the least amount of transfers.
+This time, we will introduce ways to arrive at Ueno with the least amount of transfers.

 From Kansai International Airport, ride the Limited Express Haruka to Shin-Osaka Station.
 From there, transfer to the Nozomi bullet train to Tokyo Station.
-Transfer to the JR Keihin Tohoku Line, Negishi Line, Yamanote Line, Tokaido Main Line, or Ueno-Tokyo Line to Ueno Station.
+Then transfer to the JR Keihin Tohoku Line, Negishi Line, Yamanote Line, Tokaido Main Line, or Ueno-Tokyo Line to arrive at Ueno Station.

-If you travel from Kansai International Airport to Ueno Station in the way mentioned above, the total price including non-reserved seats on the bullet train and limited express Haruka will be 15,180 yen (with reserved seats, it will be 16,270 yen) and the ride will take approximately 4 hours.
+If you travel from Kansai International Airport to Ueno Station via the route mentioned above, the total price including non-reserved seats on the bullet train and limited express Haruka will be 15,180 yen (reserved seat costs 16,270 yen).
+The ride will take approximately four hours.

 Notes and Other Useful Information

-Please note that the JR Ueno Station and the Keisei Ueno Station going to Narita Airport are not the same.
-They are approximately eight minutes away from one another by foot.
-Also, if you arrive in Osaka, going on a low-cost carrier (LCC) flight to Narita Airport is also a convenient option.
+Please note that JR Ueno Station and Keisei Ueno Station are different stations despite both having trains heading to Narita Airport.
+They are approximately eight minutes away from each other by foot.
+Also, if you arrive in Osaka, going on a low-cost carrier (LCC) flight to Narita Airport is a convenient option.
 Starting at around 25,000 yen, it takes approximately two and a half hours to three hours.

 About JR Ueno Station

-JR Ueno Station is a station where the bullet train stops and is considered one of the most important stations in Tokyo.
-The massive station has many entrances and exits, and if you don't use the correct exit, you may be making a bigger detour than imagined.
+JR Ueno Station is where many bullet trains stop, making it one of the most important stations in Tokyo.
+It also explains why the massive station has many entrances and exits.
+If you don't use the correct exit, you may be making a bigger detour than imagined.
 Let us explain which exit leads to the major tourist sites in Ueno.

-The entrances to Ueno Station are located on the first and third floor.
+The entrances to Ueno Station are located on the first and third floors.

 First Floor